 Then the internet came and disrupted all of that.
 People started spending less time reading newspapers and magazines or watching TV and more time online, so it became harder to reach them through those traditional PR channels.
 That’s when we saw digital PR emerge.

-But, as any good PR agency will tell you, digital PR is actually much bigger than that.
+But, as anyone who knows their stuff will tell you, digital PR is actually much bigger than DA and backlinks.

 In fact, it’s about carefully managing your entire digital footprint.